 When one thinks of New Orleans, he or she is overcome with the scent of fresh creole cuisine, the pleasing sounds of dixieland jazz, and the sights of historic art and architecture.
-The Crescent City is packed full of exciting things to do and see, but nothing quite highlights the essence of NOLA culture like a New Orleans Riverboat Tour.
+The Crescent City is packed full of exciting things to do and see, but nothing quite highlights the essence of NOLA culture like a New Orleans steamboat tour.

-Hop aboard an antique paddlewheeler on the Mississippi River for a cruise consisting of authentic New Orleans staples like freshly prepared creole meals, live jazz music, thrilling historic tales, and scenic views!
-For those looking to experience the first-hand excitement of a New Orleans Riverboat Tour, here are 8 Memorable Moments from a Riverboat Cruise New Orleans.
+Hop aboard an antique steamboat paddlewheeler on the Mississippi River for a cruise consisting of authentic New Orleans staples like freshly prepared creole meals, live jazz music, thrilling historic tales, and scenic views!
+For those looking to experience the first-hand excitement of a New Orleans boat cruise down the Mississippi, here are 8 Memorable Moments from a New Orleans Steamboat Tour.

-Booking a New Orleans Riverboat Tour online is the quickest, easiest, and cheapest method.
-Two of the main riverboat tour providers are Steamboat Natchez and Creole Queen, both offering cruises on the Mississippi, along with food, drinks, and live entertainment.
+Booking a New Orleans steamboat tour online is the quickest, easiest, and cheapest method.
+Two of the main tour providers are Steamboat Natchez and Creole Queen, both offering cruises on the Mississippi, along with food, drinks, and live entertainment.

 Websites like TripShock.com or neworleanspromocodes.com offer New Orleans dinner cruise coupons for up to 10% off, and maintain special group rates for parties of 15 or more.
 Whether choosing to partake in the Chalmette Battlefield Tour aboard the Creole Queen, or dance the night away on the Steamboat Natchez Evening Jazz Cruise, find great deals and up-to-the-minute availability online.

-Boarding is an exceptionally grande experience!
-Riders are greeted by friendly uniformed attendants waiting to either help diners to their tables, or assist passengers in finding a desired location.
+Boarding is an exceptionally grand experience!
+Riders are greeted by friendly, uniformed attendants waiting to either help diners to their tables, or assist passengers in finding a desired location.

 The excitement builds while boarding as creole music and the enticing smell of cajun cuisine fills the air.
-Some river cruise providers even offer live concerts in the boarding area featuring local performers!
+Some steamboat tour providers even offer live concerts in the boarding area featuring local performers!

-The top deck is mostly reserved for sightseeing.
-In a recent travel story, a Steamboat Natchez guest describes the views as one of the best parts of the cruise.
-On your cruise, you can enjoy breathtaking views of the city including...
+In a recent Traveler Story, a Steamboat Natchez guest describes the views as one of the best parts of the cruise

 Riders can explore the Steamboat Natchez engine room - Photo from Flickr

-New Orleans Riverboats including the Steamboat Natchez and Creole Queen are both considered historical landmarks.
+New Orleans steamboats, including the Steamboat Natchez and Creole Queen, are both considered historical landmarks.
 The Steamboat Natchez was built in 1925 for the steamer CLAIRTON, and features a fully-functional steam-engine room that is viewable in a museum-quality exhibit.

 The outer decks of the Creole Queen are adorned in authentically patterned wrought-iron trim, with the interior accented with antique decor including Victorian-style draperies and wooden parquet dance floors.
 Every inch of a New Orleans paddlewheeler is packed-full of history!

-Plate of food from the Creole Queen
+Plate of food from a New Orleans lunch cruise aboard the Creole Queen

 New Orleans is known world-wide for eclectic and downright scrumptious food.
-New Orleans Food Tours top any vacationers' must-do list, which is why the most memorable part of a New Orleans Riverboat Tour may be the delectable dining!
+Trying New Orleans' delicious cuisine will top any vacationers' must-do list, which is why the most memorable part of a New Orleans steamboat tour may be the delectable dining!

 Buffet-style dining allows for a large sampling of creole cuisine.
-In fact, some travelers even say the food is the best part of the cruise.
 From red beans and rice to a dessert of bread pudding, diners will know why New Orleans is nicknamed the City of Chefs after the first bite!

-Food comes optional on most New Orleans Riverboat Tours, but is highly recommended for the full cultural experience.
+Food comes optional on most New Orleans steamboat tours, but is highly recommended for the full cultural experience.
 Choose to eat directly after boarding, or take some time to drink and dance before digging in!

-while taking in the sights and sounds of The Big Easy!
 New Orleans is known for elegant cocktails that are as uniquely flavored as they are tasty.
-What better place to enjoy one of these luscious libations than aboard an authentic Riverboat Cruise?!
+What better place to enjoy one of these luscious libations than aboard an authentic steamboat?!

-The final memorable moment from a Riverboat Cruise in New Orleans, LA has to be the live jazz entertainment!
+The final memorable moment from a steamboat tour in New Orleans, LA, has to be the live jazz entertainment!
 Dance the evening away alongside dozens of joy-filled passengers before calling it a night.

 New Orleans Jazz is a traditional style known as Dixieland Jazz.
 Such popular entertainers as Duke Heitger's Steamboat Stompers and the Dukes of Dixieland are sure to entertain with lively tunes reminiscent of turn-of-the-century New Orleans.